Mutjake/abidemo/README.md

 * Result: when the space bar is pressed, a noise is emitted.
 The frequency of the noise depends on the value of the distance sensor

 ![Overview of how the things are connected](https://github.com/Mutjake/abidemo/raw/master/readme-images/theremin.png)

+## Creation

+So, when the idea was decided, it was time to start to implement this stuff.
+In the first phase the sensor was wired to the Arduino and the data printed to the serial port, which was observed using the serial reader of the Arduino IDE.
+This part was working quite quickly.
+Next thing to tackle was the web browser code, meaning getting some sound created.
+This was quite easy also.
+The websocket did take a bit of researching, but was not too difficult in the end.
+The NodeJS functioned well in this project, where something was needed quickly.
+The callback-oriented programming (if I may call it that) made it easy to create a component that does multiple things in tandem and the global namespace of javascript made it easy to transfer data from one place to another without too much hassle.
+The initial version of the demo was constructed quite quickly and it seemed that there would be time to even do additional functionality, but then disaster struck.
+While testing on the crowded table the distance sensor and the LAN port of the RPi contacted, shorting the stuff.
+This resulted in a bit of smoke (proper prototyping) and malfunctioning distance sensor.
+Luckily the RPi and the Arduino did not seem to have taken damage.
+The lesson of the story: keep your table uncrowded and use the enclosures, if you have one.
+With bad luck the short could have killed more stuff and perhaps the whole demo, and that would have been a shame.

+After this accident some time was wasted on checking that what works and what does not.
+Additionally this created a problem: a new sensor was needed.
+There could have been the possibility of creating similar demo with light sensor using mere components, but luckily a spare was found.
+This, however, delayed the project so that no additional stuff could be added.
+But this gives as another lesson: it is better to start simple, if the schedule is tight.

+In the end, the demo was completed in time and was set up to the stand at the abipäivät, causing annoyance to the volunteers taking care of the stand.
+Sorry :-) At least I added the space bar functionality after a bit of testing it (earlier the sound was constantly on).

+## Possible new features and todos

+* Clean up the code, add tests
+* Make the configuration easier, now it requires editing the source files
+* Make the NodeJS web server behave properly
+* Move the javascript in the index.html to a separate file
+* Make the background colour of the webpage change based on the distance information, for added psychedelia ;-)
+* Add option to create several oscillators and the possibility to tie them together
+* Add option to "lock" oscillators to a frequency
+* Add option to play chords with several oscillators
+* Add option to hook up several distance sensors, for maximum cacophony!
+* Etc, you can probably think more stuff yourself :-)